 The main thing to remember here is to ask more questions.
 This is most likely your first time getting married, and everything is so new and foreign to you!
 The more you ask, the more of an informed decision you can make.
 Above all, you need to trust your photographer.
 Allow them to use their experience and knowledge to help you throughout the process.
 Making sure you make the best decision for your day and that fits your needs perfectly!

 I appreciate when clients ask questions and want the most information possible.
 That means they truly care and those are my people!
 I hope this helps you as a good starting point in the conversation with your potential photographer!
 There are so many options out there and while I wish I could… I can’t capture every wedding, nor do I fit the style and vibe of every couple!
 And that is okay!
-For a further dive into some frequently asked questions about the process of working with me specifically, check out this FAQ’s blog post!
+For a further dive into some frequently asked questions about the process of working with me specifically, check out my services page!
 DM me if you have further questions.